proxima-one/docs/Introduction.md

 Audits and audit trails would take a lot of time if they are used for every query.
 Since the database is authenticated, probabilistic audits can be used by developers in instances where there is a high amount of overlap between queries.
 This lowers the number of audits needed to be completed for highly used sets while maintaining developer security guarantees.

-## Considerations
+## Considerations and Questions
 There are a variety of different security considerations that must be addressed within Proxima.

-- #### Verification functions and libraries must be consistent This can be done in the same way.

-- #### Audits can be fooled if they simply check equality Data needs to be verified

-- #### Cost of complete verification from clients
+#### Can audits or queries be fooled?
+ Audits cannot be fooled, but it is possible to provide data structures that are manipulated.
+An example of this would be changing the values of in a transaction, but keeping the id and signature.
+This is easily fixed, by providin a verification function for entities to ensure that the data is consistent and correct.
+For the transaction example, the verification function would ensure that the signature and the hash are correct in the transaction.

+#### How are the Merkle roots of the subgraphs anchored?
+Do they need to be anchored to some chain?
-- #### Anchoring of data structures
+Anchoring of data structures

-- #### What occurs in the instance of a fork?
+#### What occurs in the instance of a blockchain fork/data?
+When a blockchain is forked, the blocks that are associated with the fork are no longer a valid part of the chain.
+Since these blocks are no longer able to be tied to the block head, all information that relies on them for verification will no longer be correct.
+Due to the inability to audit this information by the subgraphs and the queries, the information will no longer be presented in queries.

-- #### Sending bad data, validating from the incorrect Merkle root, or serving stale data from correct root
+#### Is it possible to send bad data, stale data, or validate from the incorrect Merkle root?

+#### Do subgraphs verify data and audit data before they push the data into the database?
+Yes, it is necessary for a subgraph to verify

+#### How are these subgraphs given data?
+Does the order of information matter?
-- #### Ordering of updates and synchronization for the data structure
+Ordering of updates and synchronization for the data structure

-- #### Proof-of-completeness for Range queries and filters
+ #### How expensive are audits?
+Audits require an extra "query", this does mean that they *can* be expensive if used for every single entity within a query.
+To combat this cost, there are ways to optimize the time of each audit (batching, location of subgraphs), but the true optimization lies in use.
+Since subgraphs are ...

+#### How are range queries, filters, and other database operations proven through the ProximaDB?
+At this point, the ProximaDB supplies a Proof-of-completeness for all queries (Range queries, filters, etc).
+This proof ensures that all data given is in the database.
+Further additions to the protocol involve including Proofs-of-Completeness, where it can be proven that all the data...